Glenwood Hills at Richfield

 gravel road extending north from 119 to the trailhead and race staging

 area.
-(It's right outside the northwest fence corner of the trials
+(It's right outside the northwest fence corner of the motor sports park.)

 markers at the trailhead.

 Typical riding for much of the loop -- sage and

 occasional rock in rolling terrain.

 The trail was a lot of wiggles, humps, and turns.
 Climbs are